SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 - The hardware comprises an Arduino Nano or compatible, a standard 16x2 LCD display (used in 4-bit mode) with backlight and contrast adjustment, three pushbuttons (DOWN/SET/UP, each with a 470 nF debouncing capacitor across its contact) and an optional PLL lock LED which also acts as a blinking fault indicator.
 The lock status is also shown on the LCD display.
 - LCD backlight control is available if you connect it to its reserved digital pin.
 Refer to code for pin mappings and change if necessary.
 Note that the digital pin used for the LCD backlight must support PWM.
 Currently pin 6 is configured, which is valid for all current Arduino boards.
 - Pull-up resistors on SDA/SCL are required.
 Especially if SDA/SCL runs through RF decoupling circuitry, you may want to use lower values for reliable communication, like 1 or 2 kΩ.
-- If used with the DRFS06 it is recommended to supply the controller separately from the TSA5511, as it has been proven that slight voltage fluctuations on the TSA5511 supply rail will cause a few ppm XTAL frequency deviation accordingly.
+- If used with the DRFS06 it is recommended to supply the controller separately from the TSA5511, as slight voltage fluctuations on the TSA5511 supply rail may cause a few ppm XTAL frequency deviation.

 # Usage
 - Double-clicking SET opens the main configuration menu, in which system settings can be made as follows: